 The Separation Rapids property consists of nineteen mineral claims and one mining lease covering a combined area of approximately 4,414 hectares (10,910 acres) in the Paterson Lake Area, Kenora Mining Division, Ontario, all of which are owned 100% by Avalon.
 The lease covers an area of approximately 421 hectares over the area of the main lithium pegmatite deposit and adjacent lands that may be used for mine development infrastructure.
 Avalon also owns three aggregate permits along the road to the site, which cover a total area of approximately 16 hectares and are located within the area covered by the claims.
-The Separation Rapids deposit is a potential source of lithium minerals for use in the glass and ceramics industry as well as lithium compounds for the battery industry.
+The Separation Rapids deposit is a potential source of lithium minerals for use in the glass and ceramics industry as well as lithium battery materials.

 During fiscal 2018, the Company completed an updated preliminary economic assessment ("PEA") on a simplified business model that focuses on initial production of lithium mineral concentrates for the glass industry, with potential for future expansion into production of the battery materials lithium carbonate and/or lithium hydroxide.
-This smaller scale development model reduces capital expenditure requirements substantially from the lithium hydroxide production model completed in September, 2016, while generating attractive returns and reducing overall business and permitting risk.
-However, with growing interest in establishing new lithium battery materials supply chains in Canada, the Company is now planning to accelerate its plans to produce lithium battery materials and has identified several potential industrial sites for a lithium refinery in Thunder Bay.
+This smaller scale development model reduces capital expenditure requirements substantially from the lithium hydroxide production model completed in

+September, 2016, while generating attractive returns and reducing overall business and permitting risk.
+However, with growing interest in establishing new lithium battery materials supply chains in Canada, the Company is now planning to accelerate its plans to produce lithium battery materials and has identified several potential industrial sites for a regional lithium refinery in Thunder Bay.

-During the Quarter, the Company incurred \$212,584 (2021 - \$54,720) in exploration and development expenditures on the Separation Rapids Lithium Project.
-Approximately 38% of these expenditures were incurred on the field exploration program on the NW part of the property, 21% were spent on permitting for future drilling programs including on the Snowbank petalite pegmatite discovery as well as baseline environmental studies.
-Approximately 41% were incurred on metallurgical testwork on lepidolite leaching and on relocating the 5,000 tonne bulk sample that was collected in Fiscal 2021.
-Approximately \$9,000 was expended during the Quarter on lithium market development work towards securing offtake agreements for the petalite products and lithium battery materials products.
+During the Quarter, the Company incurred \$114,474 (2021 - \$101,748) in exploration and development expenditures on the Separation Rapids Lithium Project.
+Approximately 57% of these expenditures were incurred on the trail clearing program completed in December in preparation for the planned drilling program (pending permit approval), 37% were spent on permitting for future drilling programs including on the Snowbank petalite pegmatite discovery.
+Approximately 6% were incurred on metallurgical testwork on alternative leaching processes including leaching by microbes.